skyphusion-labs / Studio 1.0 open train

 Your accounts, your bills

-The control plane runs free on Cloudflare's Workers free tier.
-The expensive work hits endpoints you own and pay for directly.
+Run the control panel free on Cloudflare's Workers free tier, or self-host it with Node on a home PC or any cloud VM.
+Either way, the expensive work hits endpoints you own and pay for directly.
 No middleman markup.

 Own every artifact